craigkulesa/gusto-datasystem/src/GUSTO_Pipeline/README.md

 Minimal (most parameters come from config file or defaults):

-	runGUSTO -c /tmp/config.gusto -b 1 -s 14000 15000 -l 0.7 0.8
+	runGUSTO -c /tmp/config.gusto -b 1 -s 14000 15000 -l 0.7

-will process Band 1 data from scanIDs 14000 to 15000, performing the Level 0.7 and level 0.8 steps before stopping.
+will process Band 1 data from scanIDs 14000 to 15000, performing the Level 0.7 step before stopping.
 It will read from an externally specified config file.

 Maximal (command line overrides most things):